tidehackathon/team-ffi/README.md

 In addition to the Narrative Recognizer, we have created *Russia/Ukraine War Relevancy*- classifier that uses [SimCSE](https://github.com/princeton-nlp/SimCSE) as a backbone and trained the [data](/data) using pseudo-labels that we created using principle component analysis and hashtags.

 ### General disinformation classifier
-We also built *Misinformation Classifier* that uses a [RoBERTA](https://huggingface.co/roberta-base)-backbone and finetuned in on the data using the Narrative Recognizer and manual verification to create labels.
+We also built two *Misinformation Classifiers* trained on our hand-annotated data.

+The first uses a [RoBERTA](https://huggingface.co/roberta-base)-backbone and finetuned in on the data using the Narrative Recognizer and manual verification to create labels.

+The second uses a [SimCSE](https://huggingface.co/princeton-nlp/sup-simcse-roberta-large) backbone to create embeddings of the texts and a linear logistic classifier using these embeddings to recognize misinformation.

 ### Flagging potential bot Twitter accounts
 Some disinformation on Twitter is posted by bot accounts.
 To recognize these messages, we have created a simple bot detector.
 To flag potential bot posts, it uses the age of the account at the time of posting, as well as the account's number of followers, working on the assumption that bots are more likely to be new accounts and have few followers.

-[EN TIL MODELL HER??]

 *All the code for our models are placed in [models](models), and a more in depth info about them can be found below.*